mindy89/lab/README.md

 -For survival curve with significance:

-(BRAF, SKCM) has no significance in survival curve, thus skip.
+(BRAF, SKCM) has no significance in survival curve, thus skip for control(without mutation) and scatter plot.